-JPEG Recovery LAB works with the entire media, (memory card, or with a disk image file of the memory card), instead of trying to fix files already recovered.
-To repair individual photos, try our JPEG Recovery Service instead.
+JPEG Recovery LAB works with memory cards or a disk image file of the card, instead of trying to repair individual files already recovered.
+So, JPEG Recovery LAB is not designed to process or repair individual JPG, CR2 and NEF files.
+To repair individual photos, try our JPEG Repair Service instead.

-What’s the deal with digital photo recovery fro memory cards?
+What’s the deal with digital photo recovery from memory cards?

-Most digital images are stored on FAT based formatted media (memory cards mostly) by smart phones and digital cameras.
+Most digital images are stored on FAT formatted media (memory cards mostly) by smart phones, digital cameras, dash cams and action cams.
 Once files are deleted or otherwise lost, all entries in the file allocation table are ‘reset’.
-Thus it is no longer possible for conventional undelete software to exactly determine which clusters were part of the deleted file.
+Thus it is no longer possible for conventional undelete or file recovery software to exactly determine which clusters were part of the deleted file.
 As a result all fragmented files will be corrupt after recovery.

 Back to memory cards: The bulk of all photo recovery software available on the market scans the media on specific byte sequences that mark the start and end of a digital image file (header/footer detection).
 By taking all data from the start and end of a file, a new image is saved.
 Again, this method will fail with fragmented files as these files aren’t stored in one piece.
 Explain this ->.

 As a result an often heard complaint is that files are corrupt after data recovery.
 Even if the previews shown by the recovery software looked okay!
 Explain this ->.